Philadelphia Mennonite High School: History

 The school was founded in 1997, and opened for classes in the former St. Nicholas Ukrainian Catholic School building in the fall of 1998, with 45 students.
+The school had approximately 100 students in 9th through 12th grades, and focused on college preparation.
 The first graduating class was in 2000, with 10 students, all of whom were accepted for college admission.

 The 24 students in the class of 2009 graduated on June 14, 2009.

 Accreditation

 The school is accredited with two agencies, which did their evaluation process together.
-The agencies are the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, and the Mennonite Accreditation Agency of the Mennonite Education Agency.
+The agencies were the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, and the Mennonite Accreditation Agency of the Mennonite Education Agency.